Teambuilding 2.0

 Many company executives are now questionning the value of 'traditional' forms of teambuilding such as executive retreats or staff games (e.g. Executive team building: stop wasting their time).
 Recently I ran across a New York technnology company GoCrossOffice pioneering a more novel approach....

 GoCrossOffice integrate both virtual and physical elements into their team games.
 I am sure GCO are not the only player in this space as it looks like a very promising future market area.
-The GCO website references a number of independent research reports on the use of gaming for non-educational purposes by IBM, and Forrester.
+The GCO website references a number of independent research reports on the use of gaming for educational purposes by IBM, and Forrester.

 GCO was developed by students at Yale University as a "next-generation teambuilding tool" and differs from traditional teambuilding exercises by bundling training with a fun game that spans the virtual and real worlds.